-Expand Staff and Community Capacity to Pursue Community Sustainability Initiatives
+Expand Capacity to Pursue Community Sustainability Initiatives

-Expanded Town and community capacity are needed to implement this plan.
-A strong recommendation of this plan is that the Town hire a Sustainability Coordinator charged with helping implement the plan.
-In conjunction with expanded staff capacity, a new Task Force/Advisory Board could be formed with responsibility for overseeing community climate action efforts; the Coordinator could staff this Task Force.
+Expanded capacity and prioritization and integration of climate action into community life are needed to implement this plan.
 The above recommendations (1-4) along with additional recommendations in the sections that follow in this plan will also support expanded community capacity.
 An online resource hub could also be created.

-Additional staff could facilitate non-profit/ business partnerships to improve energy efficiency in the community, and to publicly recognize successes.
-A sustainability coordinator could more effectively pursue grants.
-Currently, Town has limited capacity to investigate and work with local partners to pursue these programs.
-Ability of community advocates to organize Community organizing requires dedicated volunteers; not clear if sufficient interest exists Funding to help residents interested in retrofits Staff capacity is currently limited to support a new advisory board/task force Additional community volunteers and staff capacity Cost of hiring additional staff.
-Board of Aldermen, Town staff (ideally a Sustainability Coordinator), and community volunteers None specific to this recommendation FY 2016/17 budget cycle to hire sustainability coordinator Many of the other recommendations Staff and Board of Aldermen to consider in development of FY 2016/17 budget cycle and community champions to self-identify
+Implementation Opportunities Additional capacity/initiative could facilitate non-profit/ business partnerships to improve energy efficiency in the community, publicly recognize successes, and more effectively pursue grants.
+A community grant program could be initiated.
+Implementation Challenges Currently, Town has limited capacity to investigate and work with local partners to pursue these programs.
+Ability of community advocates to organize Community organizing requires dedicated volunteers; not clear if sufficient interest exists Funding to help residents interested in retrofits Staff capacity is currently limited to support a new advisory board/task force Resources Needed (human and material) Additional community volunteers and staff capacity Anticipated Cost Cost of staff and any operating budget.
+Leadership Board of Aldermen, Town staff, and community volunteers Partners None specific to this recommendation Time Frame As soon as possible Fit with Items Many of the other recommendations Next Step(s) Staff and Board of Aldermen to consider in development of operating budget and community champions to self-identify Evaluation Criteria Track adoption of measures facilitated/supported by the Town.